4W4I5/Semester-4-Notes/FSE/Sessional 2 Prep/FSE Sessional 2 Quick Notes.md

 	- XP = more technical, scrum= focuses on framework
 	- XP= small team, scrum = larger team
 	- Scrum = has roles, XP= no roles
+- #### Problems with scrum
+	- Other Agile methods produce acceptable results
+	- A project cannot always be divided into a chunk of chunks
+	- Quality Control is meh, everything is irregular therefore so is quality assurance
+		- "Mera masla nhi ha aglay ka masla ha"
+		- If quality assurance is required alongside the project development then go for scrum
+	- Embrace do what i told you to do now and forget about yesterday
+	- Nobody can not agree on a completed project
+	- Quality Control is given more importance over Quality Assurance
+	- Extra points
+		- No way a product will be functioning by the end of the First sprint
+			- It will be working but not functioning as intended at least not at the very start
+		- Sprint Reviews would require product owners to be there at the start of every new Sprint
+		- Agile processes are adaptive therefore not suitable for situations where there is high uncertainty in both requirements and technical degree (This point is kinda meh)
+		- High chance of a failed project if team chemistry is not good enough
+		- Daily meeting sounds annoying
+		- Team member leaving during a project is no buneo

  ![](./media/image4.png)
  ![](./media/image6.png)